Let’s count this as a New Year resolution, sort of…

 The end of the world – aka hari kiamat, judgement day, doomsday, when the fat lady had sung – may sound laughable (more so, we have gotten so comfortable in our surroundings and highly predictable world) but it is not impossible.
 If you think about it, there is no real evidence that the “end of the world” as predicted by the Mayans but then again, we have this:-

 The invading Spanish burned thousands of Mayan books, and only four survived.
 None of those four tell us what the Mayans thought in terms of mythology.

 After the Spanish conquest those myths were written down in a book known as the Popol Vuh.
 The creation myth near the start of the book details cycles of creation and destruction.

 Who knows what was lost when the Spanish burned the Mayan books by the thousands (in the same way this happened – now no one will know what lied in those documents)?

-Thus as result of Spanish’s destruction of Mayan texts and lost of other ancient text, no one will know for sure what lies ahead in future unless someone manages to unearth some new collaborative evidence from some where else.
-In the meantime, we have nothing but well laid arguments for and against the so-called end of the world predictions on 21st December 2012.
+Thus as a result of Spanish’s destruction of Mayan texts and lost of other ancient text, no one will know for sure what lies ahead in future unless someone manages to unearth some new collaborative evidence from somewhere else.
+In the meantime, we have nothing but well-laid arguments for and against the so-called end of the world predictions on 21st December 2012.